VCV Rack Tips & Tricks #

-Despite the mess in the VCV community, I’ve still put in a lot of time in the software and run a pretty large group chat on Telegram where it (along side hardware Eurorack) is the main focus.
-In that chat, there’s been a feel recurring questions, this page is just some of those questions and answers.
+Despite the mess in the VCV community, I’ve still put in a lot of time in the software and run a pretty large group chat on Telegram where it (alongside hardware Eurorack) is the main focus.
+In that chat, there’s been a few recurring questions, this page is just some of those questions and answers.

 How do I protect my ears from loud sounds? #

 Put a ZZC SC-VCA or Bogaudio LMTR as the last module your sound passes though before going to the audio interface module.
 On the ZZC VCA, the big knob is master volume, the little knob controls at what volume it starts clipping out, limiting the volume.
 It actually sounds really nice as a distortion, too.

 VCV’s manual does have a page on polyphony but it’s kinda shit.
 Basically, it lets you with some modules carry up to 16 signals in one cable.
 There’s also modules made for working with this, like Merge and Split which let you take a bunch of mono signals and merge them into one polyphonic cable, or split the polyphonic cable into 16 individual outputs respectively.
 The polyphonic cables are easy to tell apart because they’re thicc.